ben-truong-0324/truongben.com/content/post/deep-dive-on-random-search-and-loss-landscape/index.md

   - blog
 authors:
   - admin # Default author, change if needed (refers to content/authors/admin/_index.md)
 summary: "You may suffer from social media bubbles.
-Your AI suffer from basins of attraction.
-Such is life."
+Your AI suffer from basins of attraction."
 ---